Cryptomeria japonica aka Japanese Red Cedar

 Japanese Red Cedar, Japanese Cedar, Cryptomeria

-How to care for Japanese Red Cedar
+How difficult is it to take care of Japanese Red Cedar

 Caring for Japanese Red Cedar is a breeze, as it is highly adaptable and forgiving to minor neglect.